جامعة النجاح الوطنية

 2

-This course trains students on how to prepare lesson plans, write down lesson notes and follow steps of lesson design.
-Every student will make observation of classes for junior and secondary school teachers, thus allowing him/her to link between theoretical knowledge he/she receives in class and practical teaching.
-This practical experience will allow him/her to learn about the school current state of affairs.
-Every student will also teach school classes and will be evaluated by a department instructor, school headmaster and Islamic education teacher.
-The course includes an array of theoretical and practical texts.
-Students will receive sixteen hours of theoretical instruction and 60 training hours.
+This course aims at providing students with skills on how to prepare teaching plans, implement correct procedures, and how to design a class.
+Every student will make observation of classes for junior and secondary school teachers so as to be able to link between theoretical knowledge they receives in class and practical teaching.
+This practical experience will allow them to learn about the school current state of affairs.
+Every student will also teach school classes and will be evaluated by the instructor, school headmaster/ headmistress, and the Islamic education teacher.
+The course is divided into two parts: the theoretical part which is given 16 hours, and the practical part which is given 60 hours.

 1